-Refer back to Chapter 11 "Execute on All Platforms: SS+K Goes into Production Overdrive" and the three campaign options SS+K presented to msnbc.com.
+Refer back to Chapter 11 and the three campaign options SS+K presented to msnbc.com.
 Which of these do you think has the most emotional resonance for the News Explorer?

 An advertisement can grab you in a lot of different ways-but it needs to grab you in some way.
 One way is to be relevant to your situation and needs; another is to be resonant with your desires.
 If nothing else, be sure people like your ad-it's all downhill from there.